nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 ## Security measures

-If you do not want the app to log debug info (which includes all chat messages), set DebugLogging to false in General group in config.
+If you do not want the app to log debug info (which includes all chat messages) to `configdir/DebugLog.txt`, set `DebugLogging` to `false` in `General` group in the app's configuration.

 ## Project status, news and history